-A Ford Foundation scholarship in 1975 supported the next stages of Roth’s career at Boston University where he earned his Bachelor of Fine Arts in painting.
-In 1980, Right after college he ventured to NYC for two years and refined his “peoplescapes” within the city and other urban genre.
+A Ford Foundation scholarship supported the next stages of Roth’s career at Boston University where he earned his Bachelor of Fine Arts in painting.
+Right after college he ventured to NYC for two years and refined his “peoplescapes” within the city and other urban genre.
 Times were tough for fledging artists; Roth often lived in his car while he painted and sold views of Central Park and his personalized New York City street documentae to passersby from a portable French easel.

 A fortuitous opportunity facilitated Roth’s next move to France and Italy for fifteen years.
 While struggling financially in NY, a French family invited the young artist to live with them in their home in Fontaine de Vaucluse in the South of France and offered the use of an old Renault for a few months in exchange for one of his New York paintings.
 The light and energy there ignited his paintings of the region around Avignon over the following four months.
 A relative of this sponsoring family offered to barter their extra apartment in the Paris suburb of Le Pre St. Gervais for the next two years in exchange for one of those works.